tlswg/tls13-spec/draft-ietf-tls-tls13.md

 based on the expectations in this document, even when handling prior TLS versions' handshakes. (see {{server-certificate-selection}})

+TLS 1.2 and prior supported an "Extended Master Secret" {{?RFC7627}} extension which digested large parts of the handshake transcript into the master secret.
+Because TLS 1.3 always hashes in the transcript up to the server CertificateVerify, implementations which support both TLS 1.3 and earlier versions SHOULD indicate the use of the Extended Master Secret extension in their APIs whenever TLS 1.3 is used.

 ## Negotiating with an older server

 A TLS 1.3 client who wishes to negotiate with such older servers will send a